findsorguk/lawdi-publication/romanello/index.md

 [^3]: The HuCit namespace is <http://purl.org/net/hucit>; the source code and some examples can be found in the code repository at <https://bitbucket.org/56k/hucit/>.

-## Publishing Extracted Citations
+## Publishing Extracted Citations as Linked Open Data

 Not only are canonical citations important because of their function, they are also interesting artifacts in themselves.
 They were designed, well before the advent of digital technologies, to refer to texts in a very precise and interoperable way: *precise* because texts are the fundamental object of philological research, therefore a scholarly discourse about texts needs a very accurate way of referring to them; *interoperable* because although texts may exist in different editions and translations, scholars need to be able to refer to specific sections of them without having to worry about the many possible variations in pagination or layout each single edition may present.

 If we accept that canonical citations are already a way of linking objects--namely the citing and the cited texts--extracting them means then to reconstruct and make explicit such links that already exist, in some form, in the text.
 The act of transforming citations into hyperlinks, however, may lead to a misrepresentation of their nature and specifically of their being designed to be interoperable: a canonical citation should not be tight to the referred passage in a specific edition, but should rather work as a resolvable pointer, that can be resolved to a given portion of text in any (available) edition or translation.

-Let us now look at an example of how the extracted citations are being stored and published online as Linked Open Data [@Heath2011].
+Let us now look at an example of how the extracted citations are being stored and will be published online as Linked Open Data [@Heath2011].
 By following an approach that was largely inspired by the Pelagios Project[^pelagios], extracted canonical citations are represented as annotations as defined by the Open Annotation Data Model[^oac] (see Fig. 4).
+A new annotation is created for each extracted citation: the string containing the citation becomes its label, whereas the citing and the cited texts become respectively its target and body--to use the OAC terminology--as expressed by the `oac:hasTarget` and `oac:hasBody` properties.
+The property `oac:motivatedBy` is used here to clarify the reason for creating such annotations: I chose `oac:identifying` as, in fact, extracting citations can be seen as the act of making explicit what is the object (i.e. text section) that is identified by a given citation.

 [^pelagios]: Pelagios: Enable Linked Ancient Geodata In Open Systems, http://pelagios-project.blogspot.com.
 [^oac]: Open Annotation Data Model, http://www.openannotation.org/spec/core/.